joelcarlson/joelcarlson.github.io/_posts/2014-12-29-MLC-Movements.md

 ---
-title: "The Complex Movements of MLCs"
+title: "The Complexity of MLC Movement"
 author: "Joel Carlson"
 layout: page
 excerpt: A few .gifs of the complex movements of MLC leaves